 A minimal multiple regression model to explain functional diversity according to hydrology

-We used an information theoretic procedure to select the best fitting, most parsimonious multiple regression model from the factorial set of possible models which included FDis as the dependent variable, and the following independent variables: interannual variability in high flow frequency (CVAnnHSNum), interannual variability in high flow magnitude (CVAnnHSPeak) and mean daily flow during summer (MDFMDFSummer).
+We used an information theoretic procedure to select the best fitting, most parsimonious multiple regression model from the factorial set of possible models which included FDis as the dependent variable and the following independent variables: interannual variability in high flow frequency (CVAnnHSNum), interannual variability in high flow magnitude (CVAnnHSPeak) and mean daily flow during summer (MDFMDFSummer).
 This set of models is described in Table 2.

 Table 2.
 Multiple regression models with associated fitting parameters. * in the model formula denotes both summation as well as interaction between variables.
 R2 values have been adjusted for multiple regression for models using more than one variable.
 The optimal model according to AICc is indicated by bold typeface.